-The McCarthy Honors Residential College is the visual center of the new USC Village complex, with a Gothic-style clock tower that spires 145 feet into the air.
-The distinctive collegiate-style architecture is nod to the university's traditions, while its modern facilities and residential accommodations are a physical manifestation of USC's commitment to education in the 21st century.
+The McCarthy Honors Residential College is the visual center of the USC Village complex, with a Gothic-style clock tower that spires 145 feet into the air.
+The distinctive collegiate-style architecture is a nod to the university's traditions, while its modern facilities and residential accommodations are a physical manifestation of USC's commitment to education in the 21st century.

 On its upper floors, the five story building provides housing for over 500 honors students in a variety of three, four and eight person suite formats.
 Each suite is a mix of rooms around a small entry way and one or two bathrooms.
 The ground floor houses the area's beautiful new dining hall, where residents will take many of their meals, classrooms, a large lobby and an on-site Housing Customer Service Center.

 All of the suites are air-conditioned and feature new, stylish furniture.
 Suite-style living provides the residents with private bathrooms rather than large community bathrooms.
 Along with over 30 residential suites, each floor has multiple lounges and study rooms and a laundry room.
 Two spacious landscaped courtyards, one on the ground level and the other on the first residential floor, are appointed with luxury outdoor furniture.

 The ground floor houses a large lobby, classrooms, a magnificent residential dining facility, an Amazon University store, Dulce Café, USC Credit Union and secure indoor bike parking.
 The USC Village Fitness Center is located nearby, and residents can take advantage of the variety of shopping and dining opportunities afforded by the Village setting.

 Parking for Village residents is available in the Shrine Structure located about a block and a half east on Jefferson Blvd.